tenzir/tenzir/web/docs/setup/tune.md

 ### Compression

-Partitions in feather and parquet format are compressed using zstd.
-To fine-tune the space-time trade-off, VAST allows you to control the compression level used:
+VAST compresses partitions using Zstd for partitions at rest.
+To fine-tune the space-time trade-off, VAST offers a setting, `vast.zstd-compression-level` to allow fine-tuning the compression level:

 ```yaml
 vast:
   zstd-compression-level: 1
 ```

+Currently, the default value is taken from Apache Arrow itself, using `arrow::util::Codec::DefaultCompressionLevel(arrow::Compression::ZSTD)`

 :::tip
 We have a [blog post][parquet-and-feather-2] that does an in-depth